wailord284/Alexs-Arch-Installer/README.md

 This is a small script I have been working on for over a year to simplify the Arch Linux install process across the many different types of hardware I have.
 The goal of this script is to install Arch with a useable experience right out of the box while still maintaining a mostly vanilla setup.
 Since I use my devices for many different things, I have tried to support many different configurations and optional configs/utilities a user may want.
 Once the script completes the user can implement 20+ optional features that may be beneficial to them.

 # How to use
 To use this script, you first need to create a bootable USB with the Arch Linux ISO.
 Once the ISO is booted and connected to the internet (which is required), you can download the script either from github or my website using curl.
 Both options will be kept up to date.
+Make sure you run the script using bash, otherwise zsh will interpret the script and error.
 To use the script, do the following:
 ```
 curl https://wailord284.club/repo/install.sh -o install.sh
 chmod +x install.sh
 ./install.sh
 ```
 The user will now be prompted to supply basic information such as hostname, username, password, timezone, disk to install to, disk encryption and full disk wipe.
 Each option has a "default" which can be used by pressing enter without entering any text.
-Use y or n for yes and no during prompts if required.
+Make sure to press space before pressing enter on options that require selecting something from a list.
 # Features!
 - Works with both UEFI (64 and 32 bit) and BIOS!
 - Automatic detection for Intel, AMD and NVidia graphics